dmliao/amorphous/now.md

 # What I will be doing: <span class='small'>if things go according to plan</span>

 * attending Dragoncon in September
+* speaking on a panel about Game James at GaymerX 4 in September
 * attending Grace Hopper in October

 ---